DigitalNZ/supplejack/README.md

 ~/supplejack $ jekyll serve
 ```

-This will run a local coy of the docs at http://0.0.0.0:4000/supplejack/
+This will run a local copy of the docs at http://0.0.0.0:4000/supplejack/

 ## Editing pages